Sandro Pezzelle

 Some topics I am interested in (contact me for theses and collaborations!)

-- Computational semantics and pragmatics: how NLP models represent words, phrases, and sentences (in context)
+- Computational semantics and pragmatics: how Large Language Models represent words, phrases, and sentences (in context)

-- Language and vision: reasoning, linguistic, and communicative abilities of visually-grounded models
+- Language and vision: reasoning, linguistic, and communicative abilities of visually-grounded LLMs

 - Cognitive mechanisms in human semantics: how speakers acquire, use, and adapt their mental representations

-- Interlocutor-aware text generation: can NLG models tune their style or knowledge to that of an interlocutor?
+- Interlocutor-aware text generation: can LLMs tune their style or knowledge to that of an interlocutor?

 News